Nov 26, 2020

 9) Drive Less To Qualify For A Low Mileage Discount

-If you only use your vehicle to drive short distances, for example, 5 km or less back and forth to work, you should be paying a lower premium than someone driving the same vehicle further for their daily commute.
-Talk to your broker about how much you drive to see if there is a low mileage discount available from your insurer.
+If you only use your vehicle to drive short distances, for example, 5 km or less back and forth to work, you should be paying a lower amount than someone driving the same vehicle further for their daily commute.
+Talk to your insurer about how much you drive to see if there is a low mileage discount available.

 There are many types of discounts available to help drivers save.
-Car insurance discounts vary from company to company so ask your insurance broker or company what discounts you may be eligible to receive.
+Insurance discounts vary from company to company so ask about the discounts you may be eligible to receive.

 11) Invest In Driver Training

-Car insurance is much more expensive for new and young drivers who don't have a lot of driving experience or a history as an insured driver.
-Taking a Ontario Ministry Of Transportation approved drivers training course will qualify young and new drivers for additional auto insurance savings.
+Insurance is much more expensive for new and young drivers who don't have a lot of driving experience or a history as an insured driver.
+Taking a Ontario Ministry Of Transportation approved drivers training course will qualify young and new drivers for additional savings.
 Many save up to 10% upon completing driving school.

 More importantly, it will teach you how to become a safe and effective driver and establish good driving habits.